-Digital Certificate to replace paper version from 1 July 2026
+Digital Certificate to replace paper version by 1 July 2032

-The European Commission is proposed to amend the VAT Directive to allow for a digital VAT exemption certificate.
-There is already a paper exemption certificate available which will be replaced from 1 July 2026 with a transition period to 30 June 2030
+The EC made the proposal in July 2024 to amend the VAT Directive to allow for a digital VAT exemption certificate.
+There is already a paper exemption certificate available which, under the latest compromise proposal, will be replaced from 1 July 2031 with a transition period to 30 June 2032.

 The initiative’s origins lie in the increasing digital demands and a request from Member States for a feasibility study on the electronic exemption certificate’s implementation.
 Following broad support in various EU meetings and expert groups, the proposal was developed.
 It suggests using a PDF e-form accompanied by a fully electronic process, leveraging existing technologies developed by DG TAXUD.